Discover 7 ways to be more productive with mindfulness today. Plus apply these 5 mindfulness tips for efficiency.

 7. Less Stress

-Last but not least comes the ability of managing stress better.
+Last but not least comes the ability to manage stress better.

 A lot anxiety is caused by thoughts and ideas that aren’t real.